pip-services/pip-services-docs/content/en/toolkit/recipes/discovery_services/_index.md

 ---
 type: docs
 no_list: true
-title: "Discovery Services"
+title: "Discovery services"
-linkTitle: "Discovery Services"
+linkTitle: "Discovery services"
 weight: 10
 description: >-
      How to create and manage a discovery service.